rt-heroku/mule-heroku-buildpack/README.md

 ### Deploying a Standalone Application

-Add the following to your `pom.xml`, but replace the `<web>` element with the command used to run your application.
+Add the following to your `pom.xml`, and inside the `<web>` element add the variables you want to add `ex. -M-Denv=dev`.
+For more information you can visit the official documentation.

+1. [Deploying Java applications with the Heroku Maven Plugin] (https://devcenter.heroku.com/articles/deploying-java-applications-with-the-heroku-maven-plugin)
+1. [Deploying to multiple applications (ex. dev, test, prod)] (https://devcenter.heroku.com/articles/deploying-java-applications-with-the-heroku-maven-plugin#deploying-to-multiple-applications)

 ```xml
 <build>